-Singer-songwriter John Denver, who was always seeking but never quite finding, was a proponent of the controversial self-help movement, the Erhard Seminar Training.
+Singer-songwriter John Denver, who was always seeking, never quite finding, was a proponent of the controversial self-help movement, the Erhard Seminar Training.
 When Denver substituted for vacationing host Johnny Carson on the Tonight Show in 1973, it was natural that he would invite the man behind the verbally abusive est workshops, Werner Erhard.

 The footage is shaky and black-and-white, but worth watching.
 Oh, and that’s puppeteer Shari Lewis of Lamb Chop fame to Erhard’s right.